awsdocs/aws-marketplace-user-guide-for-buyers/doc_source/procurement-system-integration-setup.md

  We recommend that you use IAM managed permissions rather than manually configuring permissions\.
 Using this approach is less prone to human error, and if the permissions change, the managed policy is updated\.
 For more information about configuring and using IAM, see the following topics:
 +  For more information about managing IAM users and groups, see [Identities \(Users, Groups, and Roles\)](https://docs.aws.amazon.com/IAM/latest/UserGuide/id.html) in the *IAM User Guide*
 +  For more information about managing IAM permissions and policies, see [Controlling Access Using Policies](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_permissions.html) in the *IAM User Guide*
-+  For a description of AWS Marketplace managed policies, see [AWS Managed Policies for AWS Marketplace ](buyer-iam-users-groups-policies.md#buyer-iam-builtin-policies)
++  For a description of AWS Marketplace managed policies, see [AWS managed policies for AWS Marketplace ](buyer-iam-users-groups-policies.md#buyer-iam-builtin-policies)
-+  For more information about signing in as an IAM user, see [Signing In as an IAM User](buyer-iam-user-login.md)\.
++  For more information about signing in as an IAM user, see [Signing in as an IAM user](buyer-iam-user-login.md)\.

 ## Configuring AWS Marketplace<a name="procurement-system-integration-setup-awsmp-configuration"></a>